oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 - The Helm chart location
 - The operator namespace
 - The platform (if required)
-- The name space selection settings.
+- The name space selection settings

 A typical Helm release name is `weblogic-operator`.
 The operator samples and documentation